shovon/hyperguard/README.md

 **Killer Features:**

 - no library lock-ins; hate this library?
-As long as the next library defines their own the [`Validator`](https://github.com/shovon/valentina/blob/c56c15a5ddededc5ea69c6b7f96108a1b83ac8b1/lib.ts#L30-L36) type, you should be able to migrate to another library very easily.
+As long as the next library defines their own [`Validator`](https://github.com/shovon/valentina/blob/c56c15a5ddededc5ea69c6b7f96108a1b83ac8b1/lib.ts#L30-L36) type, you should be able to migrate to that other library very easily.
 Or, you can quickly write your own
 - minimal and intuitive API, allowing for expressive JavaScript object schema and type definitions
 - Powerful TypeScript support to infer static types from schema
 - Composable validators, empowering you to define your own rules, your way